qdm12/My-Computing-course/06. Python and your first code/readme.md

 ```

 ## What is wanted
-### Find how much we have sold overall that last Sunday
+### PART 1 of 3: Find how much we have sold overall that last Sunday
 - Test the code above, understand how it works with `print`.
     - For example you can add `print prices` or `print transactions[2].client` at the end of the code
 - Then write a function following this format: